 Wholly Christian cemeteries above ground, known as areae, were used throughout the Christian world from the 3rd century onwards.
 They included graves, freestanding sarcohpagi and small mausolea or cells.

 By the early 3rd century, the number of Christian bodies was much larger thanks to the systematic persecutions by the Roman Empire.
 The Church also used to help the poor as part of its charitable works and because they needed a place to mark the resting places of saints & martyrs and celebrate their feast days, they built large communal Christian cemeteries underground, named Catacombs, just as the Jews had done.

 The Jews had built underground Jewish cemeteries in Rome since 139BC with the oldest known one being beneath Colle Rosato on the slopes of Monteverde along Via Portuense, with others located on Via Appia, Via Labicana and Via Nomentana.

 An example of these first Christian underground catacombs is the Catacomb of Priscilla whereas an example of the last is the Catacomb of Domitilla.
-The Catacomb was built by digging a stairway into the ground into tufa and then shelf like tombs were hollowed out in the walls for individual burials.
-These loculi were sealed with slabs and inscriptions were made.
+The Catacomb was built by digging a stairway into the compressed volcanic ash ground (called tufa) and then shelf like tombs were hollowed out in the walls for individual burials.
+The word Catacombs actually means “near the hollows”.
+These shelves (or loculi) were sealed with slabs and inscriptions were made.